 Global renewable heat consumption is expected to grow more than 50% (15 EJ) during 2024-2030, representing 2.4 times the increase of the previous six-year period.
-However, this growth equals less than three-quarters of the projected rise in total heat demand, so fossil fuel use for heat also increases and annual heat-related CO2 emissions climb 4% by 2030.
-Over 2024-2030, global cumulative heat-related emissions are expected to exceed 100 Gt CO2 - almost 30% of the remaining carbon budget for a 50% likelihood of limiting global warming to 1.5°C.
+However, this growth equals less than three-quarters of the projected rise in total heat demand, so fossil fuel use for heat also increases and annual heat-related CO_2 emissions climb 4% by 2030.
+Over 2024-2030, global cumulative heat-related emissions are expected to exceed 100 Gt CO_2 - almost 30% of the remaining carbon budget for a 50% likelihood of limiting global warming to $1.5^{\circ}C.^2$

-Global heat consumption changes and shares of modern renewables in heat demand (left), and annual heat-related $CO_2$ emissions in the buildings and industry sectors (right), 2016-2030 v color thormal one
+Global heat consumption changes and shares of modern renewables in heat demand (left), and annual heat-related CO2 emissions in the buildings and industry sectors (right), 2016-2030

 Notes: RCB = remaining carbon budget.
 "Other renewables" includes modern uses of bioenergy, solar thermal and geothermal energy, ambient heat from heat pumps and renewable heat consumed through district heating.
 Ambient heat from heat pumps used in the industry sector is not accounted for due to limited data availability.
-Total cumulative heat-related $CO_2$ emissions over 2024-2030 correspond to approximately 29% of the RCB from the beginning of 2024 for a 50% likelihood of limiting warming to 1.5°C. This calculation is based on the IPCC RCB estimate of 500 Gt $CO_2$ from the beginning of 2020 until net zero global emissions are reached, considering cumulative global $CO_2$ emissions of 164 Gt $CO_2$ over 2020-2023.
-These values depend on non- $CO_2$ GHG mitigation strategies and are subject to uncertainty.
+Total cumulative heat-related CO_2 emissions over 2024-2030 correspond to approximately 29% of the RCB from the beginning of 2024 for a 50% likelihood of limiting warming to 1.5°C. This calculation is based on the IPCC RCB estimate of 500 Gt CO_2 from the beginning of 2020 until net zero global emissions are reached, considering cumulative global CO_2 emissions of 164 Gt CO_2 over 2020-2023.
+These values depend on non- CO_2 GHG mitigation strategies and are subject to uncertainty.